Chapter 2 Working with this book

 - provide code snippets that any reader can copy paste into executable code chunks for easy practice.

 Throughout this book you will find code chunks like the one on the next few lines.
-In grey and italic you will see comments, denoted by starting with a hashtag (‘#’).
+In grey and italic you will see comments, denoted by starting with a hashtag (#).
 Any normal looking text is executable code.
-Upon generation of this bookdown, all code chunks that are written are executed.
-Below each chunk, you find another grey background box, which holds the output of that chunk.
+Upon generation of this document, all code chunks that are written are executed.
+The code found in these chunks can be copied, and pasted into your own R. To do so, hover over the top right corner of the chunk, and the option to copy should pop up.

 ## [1] "this is executable code!"